Prisons are inherently dangerous places, in no small part because of the near unlimited power of prison guards and officials.

 Preliminary Injunction Hearing for Ms. Strawberry Hampton Scheduled

 Another lawsuit filed on behalf of Ms. Strawberry Hampton, who continues to face transphobic abuse and harassment from Illinois Department of Corrections officials.

 The MacArthur Justice Center filed a lawsuit against various employees of the Missouri Department of Corrections after their clients were retaliated against for accessing the prison grievance process, conferring with counsel regarding conditions of their confinement, and pursuing legal action to protect their constitutional rights.

 The MacArthur Justice Center represented William Kissinger, a prisoner at Louisiana State Penitentiary at Angola who experienced retaliation from prison officials after speaking with a journalist investigating prison conditions.
 A settlement was reached that returned Mr. Kissinger to Angola, wiped his disciplinary record and restored his previous rights and privileges.

 Hampton v.
 Illinois Department of Corrections

-Strawberry Hampton is a 27-year old transgender woman currently incarcerated within the Illinois Department of Corrections.
-Ms. Hampton has spent her entire sentence in men’s prisons, where she has survived numerous sexual assaults and received constant harassment and threats.
+Strawberry Hampton is a 28-year-old transgender woman who is incarcerated within the Illinois Department of Corrections.
+Ms. Hampton has survived numerous sexual assaults and received constant harassment and threats in men's prisons, where she spent the majority of her sentence.
 IDOC officials have consistently refused to acknowledge Ms. Hampton’s gender and have repeatedly and deliberately placed her in environments detrimental to her physical, mental and emotional health.